If you do not see the TVIW Twitter feed, then please check your ad blocker software settings as it can block the display of the Twitter Widget.

-The Tennessee Valley Interstellar Workshop (now a not-for-profit 501(c)(3) scientific-education corporation in the state of Tennessee) was conceived by Les Johnson, Greg Matloff, and Robert Kennedy, on a sunny Wednesday morning, July 13, 2011, on the patio of a charming little hotel (which no longer exists, regrettably) in the ancient city of Aosta in the Italian Alps, at the conclusion of the IAA's 7th Biennial Symposium on Realistic Near-Term Scientific Space Missions.
+The Tennessee Valley Interstellar Workshop is a not-for-profit scientific-education corporation in the state of Tennessee.
+It was conceived by Les Johnson, Greg Matloff, and Robert Kennedy, on a sunny Wednesday morning, July 13, 2011, on the patio of a charming little hotel (which no longer exists, regrettably) in the ancient city of Aosta in the Italian Alps, at the conclusion of the IAA's 7th Biennial Symposium on Realistic Near-Term Scientific Space Missions.
 As Les eloquently put it:

-Attendance at TVIW is by invitation; active participation and presenting is strongly encouraged.
+Attendance at TVIW is by application; active participation and presenting is strongly encouraged.
 Questions about participation should be directed to email@example.com.

 Read the second quarterly newsletter of TVIW Inc. (April 2014).